 - If there is a difference in cost in putting the air cleaner, and say the fish market has the lower cost, then the fish market is liable and is the lowest cost avoider.

-Examples of Lowest Cost Avoider
+Lowest Cost Avoider Example

 - Car A hits Car B in an accident.
-Car A is liable for accident because he could have avoided the accident more easily.
+Car A is liable for the accident because he could have avoided the accident more easily.
 It would be harder for Car B to avoid the accident because he has to drive looking forward.
 Therefore, Car A is the Lowest Cost Avoider.

 - Another example is murder.
 The murderer is the lowest cost avoider since he could have avoided the murder more easily than the victim could.